 This Old Fashioned Vegetable Beef Soup recipe can’t be beat for its incredible flavor.
 Full of tender chunks of beef, pasta, and loaded with vegetables, all swimming in a rich beef broth, it’s a hearty, easy dinner for two or a crowd.

 This homemade vegetable beef soup recipe has been in my family for years.
 My mom was a fantastic cook & baker but my dad was excellent in his own right and liked to share kitchen time with her.
-He loved making breads, coffee cakes and any kind of soup.
-And I can tell you, when the weather dipped into the single digits and there were feet of snow on the ground, his soups were the highlight of our day.
+He loved making breads, coffee cakes, and any kind of soup.
+And I can tell you, when the weather dipped into the single digits and there was feet of snow on the ground, his soups were the highlight of our day.

 Interestingly enough, she told me the recipe was written on some letterhead from his insurance company and written in story form.
 No list of ingredients, just a story from start to finish.
-Yep, that was my dad, an excellent and totally entrancing story teller and short story writer.
+Yep, that was my dad, an excellent and totally entrancing storyteller, and short story writer.
 I miss him so much but this soup always brings a smile to my face just thinking of him!

-FAQs About Making Homemade Vegetable Beef Soup
+FAQs About Homemade Vegetable Beef Soup

 You can add the vegetables in when you're simmering the meat but they will get very soft.
 I like mine slightly more crisp so I always wait to add until later.

 Of course.
 You can opt to add potatoes instead of pasta.
 Add the potatoes when you add the vegetables to give them enough time to soften.
 You can also leave a starch out altogether.

 Ingredients for Vegetable Beef Soup

 Beef Marrow Bones - These bones are easy to find in your grocer's meat department.
 They add a decided richness to the broth as well as the additional benefits associated with bone broth such as supporting the immune system, aiding in bone strength and providing additional collagen.